ansible-community/pytest-molecule/README.rst

     # Runs scenarios with platform named centos7 and delegated driver:
     $ pytest -m delegated -m centos7

+If the molecule scenario does not contain information about the driver, the test associated with it gets a ``no_driver`` mark.

 Please note that at this moment molecule will run the entire scenario if the markers are platforms, this is not *yet* a way to limit which platforms are executed inside a specific scenario.